hanyangl/compiler/CONTRIBUTING.md

 **Watch this video to learn how to Fork a repository** [YouTube Video](https://youtu.be/HbSjyU2vf6Y?t=101)

 ### 2. Clone the forked repository to your system
 Clone the repository that you just forked into your account.
-Be careful to clone the forked repository (your-username/compiler) and not the main repository (sflynlang/compiler) as making direct changes to the main repository will result in conflicts and harder change management in the future.
+Be careful to clone the forked repository (your-username/compiler) and not the main repository (sflynlang/compiler) as making direct changes to the main repository will result in code conflicts and harder change management in the future.

 The forked repository will have your username in the top left corner and the clone link will also contain your username (https://github.com/your-username/compiler.git).